BE A SPARK IN OUR INDUSTRY

 Employment Type: Full-time

-- Provide professional and responsive administrative support to leadership personnel and staff in support of organizational mission requirements.
+- Independently provide professional and responsive administrative support to leadership personnel and staff in support of organizational mission requirements.
 This will require serving as a focal point for executing a broad range of administrative responsibilities with some tasks occurring routinely and/or on an “ad-hoc” basis per real-time needs of the office.

-- Apply mature and objective judgment to determine best approach and course of action to take in both routine and non-routine administrative situations.
+- Independently apply mature and objective judgment to determine best approach and course of action to take in both routine and non-routine administrative situations.
 This will require a strong working knowledge and understanding of the assigned office’s organizational policies, guidance and administrative business rhythms and processes, as well as, accurately interpreting and adapting guidelines, including unwritten policies, precedents and practices that are not always completely applicable to a changing situation.
 This includes reading, understanding, and applying applicable IC, DoD and end customer policies, instructions, regulations, and guidance.

 - Proactively anticipate and keep leadership and/or staff apprised of high priority issues, requirements, and developments as it relates to office business and administrative activities.
 This includes reading publications, regulations, directive, instructions and guidance and take action or refer those that are important to office leadership, management and/or staff.